reframejs/reframe/readme.md

 **Rapid Prototyping** -
 When starting out,
-you most often don't know what stack your application will end up needing.
+you most often don't know what stack is right for you.
 Reframe embraces that:
 You can change your app's stack at any time.
 For example,